UVvirus/screenshot_capturing_virus/readme.md

 4. No need to connect to the network
 5. Automated Screenshots
 6. Deletes the images along with the zip file

+# **Use Guide**

+# **License**

+copyrights © 2021 UVvirus

+Permission is hereby granted, free of charge, to any person obtaining a copy of this code, to deal in the code without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, subjected to the following conditions:
+* The above copyright notice and this permission notice shall be included in all copies or substantial portion of the software.
+* Must follow all the code of ethics for ethical hacking.